gphotosuploader/gphotos-uploader-cli/README.md

 ```

 ## Requirements
-- Go 1.5+ for installation using `go install github.com/nmrshll/gphotos-uploader-cli` (running the)
+- Go 1.5+ for installation using `go install github.com/nmrshll/gphotos-uploader-cli`
 - Mac OS or Linux

 # Contributing
 Have improvement ideas or want to help ?
-Please start in the [issues](https://github.com/nmrshll/gphotos-uploader-cli/issues)
+Please start by opening an [issue](https://github.com/nmrshll/gphotos-uploader-cli/issues)

 ### Current plans
 - [ ] add CI pipeline for testing / building / releasing deb/snap/homebrew/... packages (to drop the dependency on go for installing)